RandyPatterson/levelup-k8s-public/labs/module3/lab manual.md

     >
     >Finally, the networks section keeps the default settings to nat networking.
 This network declaration is needed for windows containers now.
 Basically, it tells docker compose to use default nat networking.

-# Docker Compose Up
+### Docker Compose Up

-1. We have pre-downloaded the docker-compose.exe file for you onto the VM, if you would like to see it, you can see the URL here: **https://github.com/docker/compose/releases/download/1.12.0/docker-compose-Windows-x86\_64.exe**
+1. Docker Desktop installed the docker-compose.exe file for you onto the VM, if you would like to see it, you can see the URL here: **https://github.com/docker/compose/releases/download/1.12.0/docker-compose-Windows-x86\_64.exe**

-1. At this point, you are all set to run the multi-container application with a single command `docker-compose.exe up -d`
+1. At this point, you are all set to run the multi-container application with a single command

+    ```powershell
+    docker-compose.exe up -d
+    ```

     ![](content/media/image90.png)

     >Knowledge:  The docker-compose.exe tries to make it simple to start and stop the services (running containers) with commands like up and down.
 The **-d** switch works the same as when used with the docker build command, which instructs docker to run the container in the background rather than interactively.
 If you don't provide any switch parameter, the default is set to interactive.

-    >Note:As the command executes, you will notice that the "mywebapi" container is built first.
+    >Note:  As the command executes, you will notice that the "mywebapi" container is built first.
 This is because we mention in the yml file that "mywebapp" depends on it, so it will build first.
 Also, if the image for "mywebapi" already exists, then it won't be built again.

     ![](content/mod3image35_2.PNG)

-    >Note:Next, Docker will build the container image for "mywebapp."
+    Next, Docker will build the container image for "mywebapp."

     ![](content/mod3image36_2.PNG)